 Any data element composed of characters shall only contain upper case letters (A to Z) and digits (0 to 9).
 Punctuation (e.g., spaces, dashes) must be excluded and leading and trailing zeros that are part of the Account Number must be present.

-The TDSP Account Number or ESI ID shall only contain uppercase letters (A to Z) and digits (0 to 9).
+The TDSP or MCTDSP Account Number or ESI ID shall only contain uppercase letters (A to Z) and digits (0 to 9).

-The file should begin with a header line that identifies the fields in all caps and must be in the order and style as shown below:
+The file should begin with a header line that identifies the fields in all caps and must be in the order and style as shown in MCL-CSV: Example #1: Summary File using Account Number below:

-ESIID,FIRSTNAME,LASTNAME,BILLINGADDRESSLINE1,BILLINGADDRESSLINE2,BILLINGADDRESSLINE3,CITY,STATE,POSTALCODE,COUNTRY,RATE,METERTYPE,USAGEMONTH1,USAGEMONTH2,USAGEMONTH3,USAGEMONTH4,USAGEMONTH5,USAGEMONTH6,USAGEMONTH7,USAGEMONTH8,USAGEMONTH9,USAGEMONTH10,USAGEMONTH11,USAGEMONTH12

 The monthly usage should be in descending order, from most current to least current (eg. USAGE MONTH 1 = July 2001, USAGE MONTH 2 = June 2001, ….USAGE MONTH 12 = August 2000)

-First Name field will be used for Residential ESI Ids, null for non-residential ESI Ids.
+First Name field will be used for Residential ESI IDs, null for non-residential ESI IDs.

 Last Name field will be used for Residential, or will contain the Company Name.
 Punctuation is acceptable in the Last Name Field, all data strings that include commas are enclosed in quotes (“ ”).